web-platform-tests/wpt/README.md

 Publication
 ===========

-The master branch is automatically synced to http://w3c-test.org/.
+The master branch is automatically synced to https://w3c-test.org/.

 Pull requests are
-[automatically mirrored](http://w3c-test.org/submissions/) except those that modify sensitive resources (such as `.py`).
+[automatically mirrored](http://w3c-test.org/submissions/) except those that modify sensitive resources (such as `.py` files).
 The latter require someone with merge access to comment with "LGTM" or "w3c-test:mirror" to indicate the pull request has been checked.